cloudacademypilot/azure-cosmos-db-app-dev/steps/04_indexing-in-azure-cosmos-db/documentation.md

    ```

-3. Save all of your open editor tabs.
+3. Save the code in the open editor tab.

 4. In the open terminal pane, enter and execute the following command: